 3.1.5

 bit The unit of data storage in the execution environment large enough to hold an object that may have one of two values.

-It need not be possible to express the address of each individual bit of an object.
+Note 4: It need not be possible to express the address of each individual bit of an object.

+3.1.6

 byte the addressable unit of data storage large enough to hold any member of the basic character set of the execution environment.